-- Daily follow-up phone calls (only for three consecutive days) - After three days of unauthorised absence, JH will send a follow-up letter to guardian via post and email, pupil will be referred to DSL via CPOMS - Five days of unauthorised absence, home visit by DSL - We will have to report this to Attendance Prosecution services after 10 days.
+High-risk pupils Daily follow-up phone calls (only Day one - phone call and on the for three consecutive days) second day of unauthorised • After three days of unauthorised absence, deputy DSL immediately conduct a home visit absence, JH will send a follow-up letter to guardian via post and Five days of unauthorised email, pupil will be referred to DSL absence.
+DSL will request via CPOMS external professionals including Local Authority for joint visit and Five days of unauthorised absence, home visit by DSL action plan ensure that pupil return to school as soon as possible

+We will have to report this to Attendance Prosecution services after 10 days.
+We will have to report this to Attendance Prosecution services after 10 days.